KCisSICKnasty/SICKnasty-FO4/README.md

 - In your Steam Library, right-click on Fallout 4, and click on Properties in the resulting context menu.
 - In the resulting new window, click on the drop-down at the top of the right pane underneath Automatic Updates.
 - Set it to "Only update this game when I launch it".
-- Run the game from Steam, or through Fallout 4Launcher.exe in the game files if you are using an offline copy.
+- Run the game from Steam, or through Fallout4Launcher.exe in the game files if you are using an offline copy.
 - Click OK to both pop-ups that say Detecting Video Hardware.
 - If there aren't any pop-ups, navigate to Documents\My Games\Fallout 4 and delete all INI files, then retry.
 - Click OK then Exit.

-	**Wabbajack installation:** *(copy & pasted from The Midnight Ride website)*
+	**Wabbajack installation:**

 - Download the latest Wabbajack: https://www.nexusmods.com/site/mods/403
 - Create a new folder anywhere outside of any default Windows folders, and the game folder itself.
 (Example: C:\Modding\Wabbajack)